danilevy1212/nvim/lua/modules/README.md

 Plugin specs are separated into the following distinct categories

+- Core:

+    Foundational and impossible to modularize or lazy load.
+These plugins set a pattern through-out the codebase and are extensibily used.

 - Configuration:

-    Plugins that offer utility functions or assist in any way with the configuration of neovim.
+    Plugins that offer utility functions or assist with the configuration of neovim.

 - Organization: